 The paper also presents the preliminary results using econometric analysis.
 Regressions were run using a panel of 17 countries for the period 1988-2008 with inequality and poverty measures as the dependent variables.
-The explanatory variables included the political orientation of the regime as well as other factors influencing distributive outcomes such as income per capita, commodity prices, government spending, and the share of fuels in total exports.
-The regressions also controlled for unobservable factors-the so-called "fixed effects"--, that is, time-invariant factors affecting inequality such as the initial distribution of land, the quality of education, latitude and the share of indigenous population, to name a few.
+The explanatory variables included the political orientation of the regime as well as other factors influencing distributive outcomes such as income per capita, commodity prices, government spending, and the share of fuels (oil or gas) in total exports.
+The regressions also controlled for unobservable factors-the so-called "fixed effects"-that is, time-invariant factors affecting inequality such as the initial distribution of land, the quality of education, latitude, (i.e., distance from the Equator) and the share of indigenous population, to name a few.
 The details of the econometric analysis are presented elsewhere.
-16

-3. Latin America: evolution of inequality and poverty and governments' political orientation extreme so the country was dropped from this analysis.
-Econometric results are not sensitive to including or excluding Colombia from the sample.
+3. Latin America: evolution of inequality and poverty and governments' political orientation

 This section examines the relationship between the political orientation of a government and the evolution of inequality and poverty for the following countries: Argentina (urban areas), Brazil, Chile, Uruguay (urban areas) and Venezuela.
-For Bolivia, Ecuador, El Salvador, Nicaragua, and Paraguay, the only available data pre-dates the years in which presidents of the Left took office; therefore, for the purpose of this statistical comparison, these countries are considered non-Left.
+For Bolivia, Ecuador, El Salvador, Nicaragua, and Paraguay, the only available data pre-dates the years in which presidents of the left took office; therefore, for the purpose of this statistical